ryanq47/WIW-Protocol/README.md

 There are 2 version, one that is class based, and one that is not.
 The class version is intended to be used as an import, whereas the classless is better for more adhoc/integration into existing structures.

+Notes: These are POC's at the moment, I haven't implemented full error handling or thoroughly tested every scenario.
+Use at your own risk.

 ## Usage: